 - ‘Local Storage’ – where our websites offer interactive features like games, we use Local Storage (which works in the same way as a cookie) to store game progress data on your machine;

-- social media buttons – these are subject to the privacy policies of the applicable third party social media companies which are available on those companies’ websites.
+- other social media buttons and tools – these are subject to the privacy policies of the applicable third party social media companies which are available on those companies’ websites.

 We have no control over cookies that are placed by Google Analytics or third party social media companies.
 We recommend you check their privacy policies to ensure you are happy to accept these cookies.

 - Aardman Animations Limited, Gas Ferry Road, Bristol BS1 6UN; or

 If you are not satisfied with the response you receive, you may escalate concerns to the applicable privacy regulator in your jurisdiction, which for the UK is the ICO (see section 17 above for their contact details).